 I was tempted to order every item on the menu, but after much deliberation, I finally settled on a small soup, salad and sandwich.
 I might just have to recreate all three of them for the blog (so good), but homemade pumpkin soup seemed most timely.

-If you’re looking for more Thanksgiving recipes, this is for you.
+Looking for more Thanksgiving recipes?
+This is for you.
 Happy holidays!

 - 1 large yellow onion, chopped